pesync

 Purpose of Employee Performance Meetings

-A performance meeting will be conducted in a quite environment and normally takes 45 - 60 minutes per employee.
+A performance meeting will be conducted in a quiet environment and normally takes 45 - 60 minutes per employee.

 The purpose of a performance meeting is to: